ctlcltd/e2-sat-editor/BUILD.md

 Follow the instructions from the Qt Documentation website to obtain or build Qt Wasm in your host.

-> [!NOTE]
-> Qt Wasm versions upper then 6.4.3 seems to have issues with `QDialog`, showing accessibility warns instead of window content.

 Clone the repository, then from the source directory, execute commands:
 ```
 export EMSDK=/path/to/emsdk